lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 ## Hash Tables

-A hash table is a data structure that maps keys to values for highly efficient lookup.
+A hash table is an abstract data type that maps keys to values for highly efficient lookup.
 There are a number of ways of implementing this, but a simple and common implementation is known as **separate chaining**.
 In this implementation, we use an array of linked lists and a hash code function.
 To insert a key (which might be a string or essentially any other data type) and value, we do the following:

 1. First, compute the key's hash code, which will usually be an *int* or *long*.
 Note that two different keys could have the same hash